Pet & Dog Friendly Holidays with a Hot Tub in the UK

 Located in a quaint town it’s no surprise this stunning park offers premium lakeside pet lodges which provide every home comfort you need.

-Plus, you have all the delights of the lakes on the doorstep with picturesque walking routes, lovely beaches and more dog-friendly attractions than you can shake a stick at!
+Plus, you have all the delights of the lakes on the doorstep with picturesque walking routes, lovely beaches and more dogs welcome attractions than you can shake a stick at!

 No expensive boarding kennels or pet-sitter, most hot tub lodges charge a small fee for dogs, but some allow them to stay for free